Exponential Savings in Agnostic Active Learning through Abstention: Active learning with abstention

 +5pt We are ready to provide a data-dependent bound for this algorithm. \begin{Theorem} Fix $p \in (0, \frac{1}{2}], \delta\in (0,1)$.
 Assume that the VC dimension of $\F$ is equal to $d$.
 In the notation of Algorithm \ref{alg_al_abs_midp}, we have that, with probability at least $1 - \delta$, $f^* \in V$ and

 where $\alpha(n, \delta)$ is given by \eqref{eq:alpha}.
 In particular, on this event whenever $\D(V, L_2(P_n)) \geq 49 \alpha(n, \delta)/p$, we have

 \end{Theorem}

+The property of the Mid-point algorithm that it has a negative excess $R^p$-risk in some situations plays a crucial role in the analysis of Algorithm \ref{alg_al_abs}.
+This phenomenon happens because of the property of $R^p$-risk.
+If there are two functions $f, g \in \F$ that disagree too often but have close empirical risks, then it is better to abstain on their disagreement set rather than request additional labels.
+It appears that in this case, the price of abstention becomes smaller than the possible gain from finding the best classifier among $f$ and $g$.
 For the rest of this section, we discuss how this passive learning result is used in the proof of Theorem \ref{thm:sample_comp_abs}.
 The second part of the statement of Theorem \ref{thm:empirical_midpoint} is one of our main technical insights.
 This result means that for any labeled sample of size $m$ we may compute the data-dependent value $\D(V, L_2(P_m))$ and if it is larger than $49 \alpha(m, \delta)/p$, we conclude that $\widetilde{f}_p$ outperforms $f^*$.
 This is a favorable scenario in our context.
 Our second observation is that if $\D(V, L_2(P_m))$ is smaller than $49 \alpha(m, \delta)/p$, then one may show that the region of disagreement of $V$ is small.
 Indeed, by the definition of $\theta(\cdot)$ and the uniform convergence, one can show that